Introduction — and My Marching Band Withdrawal

 I apologize in advance than I cannot identify some of the bands; if you can, send me a note.
 When I know all of them, I’ll add captions.
 And I know hardly anyone’s name, so I mention none.

 But without further ado, here is the first of a four-part tribute I call “Energies.”
 This one is “Potential,” because things are about to happen.
-And you guessed, Part II is “Kinetic.”
+And you guessed it, Part II is “Kinetic.”

 Part II is Kinetic.
 Enjoy!